Skip to content

 That said, the best way we can categorize websites by country is probably by looking at the number of registered domains.
 This doesn’t exactly reflect the number of websites in each country, but it’s a good estimation.

-In that case, there are 136.3 million websites in the US.
-This number of registered domains in the country represents 21.6% of all domains.
+In that case, there are 136.3 million websites in the US, which represents 21.6% of all domains registered in the country.

 Number of website domains by country: